oroinc/documentation/user_guide/activities_send_email.rst

 - The "From" field was automatically filled in with an email address of the user John Doe.
 - The "To" field was  filled in with the email address of the contact.
-- We've chosen the template Happy Birthday, which automatically defined the  subject and body.
+- We've chosen the Happy Birthday template, which automatically defined the  subject and body.

 .. image:: ./img/activities/send_email_ex.png